TAOS CERAMICS CENTER

 • Please, no clay down the drain!
 Put all clay scraps and clay slurry into the appropriate reclaim bucket (^5/6 or ^10, DO NOT MIX), being sure no sponges, tools, or other foreign objects enter reclaim bucket.

-• Pre-rinse hands, tools, sponges and throwing bucket (after emptying) in clay-rinse buckets located adjacent to clay sink before final washing in sink.
+• Pre-rinse hands, tools, sponges and throwing bucket (after emptying) in pre-rinse buckets located adjacent to clay sink before final washing in sink.
 This preserves our plumbing and our environment.
 Please return all tools, buckets and sponges to their proper location after cleaning up.
 Never use kitchen or bathroom sinks for clay or glaze clean-up.

 • Thoroughly clean/wipe down wheels, catch pans, stools, worktables and bats, again being mindful of washing any clay down the drain.
 Mop up any spills or splatters promptly using wet mop or sponge.
 Use a bucket and sponge for this clean-up and empty into clay-rinse bucket or appropriate reclaim bucket.
 Be sure wheel is turned off.
 Place stool upside down on wheel head.
 Place all wheel catch pans, bats, sponges and tools back in their appropriate place.
 Double-check the sink for tools and sponges, and wipe down the area around the sink.